ZeepReactorr/hookticle/README.md

 The first draft of a pipeline for _de novo_ transcriptome assembly.
 Currently the Read to Read Overlap Finding step fails, and I am working on a fix.
 The pipeline is written in bash.
 Also working on finding a cool name.

+> All those programs were realized in the context of an internship realized between september 2023 and June 2024 at the *Muséum National d'Histoire Naturelle*.
+Below can be found the abstract of the internship report.

 ## **Abstract : A study on how to adapt nanopore sequencingto strictly heterotrophic dinoflagellates.**

 Dinoflagellates are a diverse, ubiquitous order of unicellular eukaryotes and have been